sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library/src/README.md

-The libraries folder contains an Arduino library for the WS2801.
-The hardware folder contains the board definitions for the 32u4.
+This folder should contain the .cpp and .h files for the library.

+If backward compatibility is needed, source code should be placed in the library root folder and in a "utilyt" folder.

+Check out the [library specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification) for more details.